FNS-Division/mobile-network-capacity-checker/README.md

    Place your input data files in the `data/input_data/<country-code>` directory.
 For example, for Spain, include your geospatial data in CSV format in sub-folder `data/input_data/ESP`.
 Use [ISO-3 three-letter codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to identify your country.
 Ensure your data is in the correct format as specified in the technical documentation.

 2. **Create a Jupyter Notebook to run your analysis**:
-   Copy the notebook template from `notebooks/Template.ipynb`, and insert the copy in the folder `notebooks`.
+   Copy the notebook template from `notebooks/template.ipynb`, and insert the copy in the folder `notebooks`.
 For example, `notebooks/my_analysis.ipynb`.

 3. **Configure Analysis Parameters**:
-   In your analysis notebook (e.g. `notebooks/my_analysis.ipynb`) locate the configuration cells and adjust the parameters according to your specific analysis requirements.
+   In your analysis notebook (for example, `notebooks/my_analysis.ipynb`) locate the configuration cells and adjust the parameters according to your specific analysis requirements.

 4. **Execute the Analysis**:
    Run through the notebook cells sequentially.
 Each cell contains explanations and code for different stages of the analysis.
 During the analysis run, auxiliary files related to topography (Source: [NASA](https://portal.opentopography.org/raster?opentopoID=OTSRTM.082015.4326.1)) and population (Source: [Worldpop](https://www.worldpop.org/)) in the area covered by the points of interest and cell sites will automatically be downloaded into the `data/input_data/<country-code>` folder (in sub-folders called `srtm1` and `population`).
 You do not need to directly manipulate these files.